Unitary calculus: model Categories and convergence: Polynomial Functors and the Taylor Tower

 The $n$-th polynomial approximation is the closest $n$-polynomial functor to $F$, that is, if $\nu: F \longrightarrow E$ is a map in $\E_0$, and $E$ is $n$-polynomial, then $\nu$ factors (up to homotopy) through the map $\eta: F \longrightarrow T_nF$.
 Possibly the most straightforward way to see that $T_nF$ is the closest $n$-polynomial functor to $F$ is the construction of a model structure of which $T_nF$ is a model for the fibrant replacement of $F$.
 The construction of such a model structure is similar to that of Barnes and Oman \cite[Proposition 6.5, Proposition 6.6]{BO13} in the orthogonal calculus case.
-We start by showing that $T_nF$ is always $n$-polynomial.
+The first step is showing that $T_nF$ is always $n$-polynomial, which follows readily from a unitary version of \cite{We98}.

-\begin{lem} If $F \in \E_0$, then $T_nF$ is $n$-polynomial. \end{lem} \begin{proof} Since finite homotopy limits commute with filtered homotopy colimits, It suffices to show that the vertical arrows in the diagram